MStarmans91/starter-hugo-academic/content/home/projects.md

   flip_alt_rows: false
 ---

-I work on various clinical applications with many clinicians, and thus also various technical solutions.
-Hence, there are usually too many projects to describe here: feel free to contact me for more information if you are interested in an internship / thesis on radiomics, deep learning, and/or automated machine learning!
+We work on various clinical applications with different clinicians, and thus also various technical solutions within medical image analysis & AI.
+Hence, there are usually too many projects to describe here: Currently, we do not have any predefined projects available, but feel free to contact me for more information if you are interested in an internship / thesis!
+For an overview of some past projects, please see https://bigr.nl/open-projects/.